Simple Network Management Protocol (SNMP)

 It is a centralized system used to monitor the network.
 It is also known as a Network Management Station (NMS).
 A router that runs the SNMP server program is called an agent, while a host that runs the SNMP client program is called a manager.

 It is a software management software module installed on a managed device.
 The manager accesses the values stored in the database, whereas the agent maintains the information in the database.
 To ascertain if the router is congested or not, for instance, a manager can examine the relevant variables that a router stores, such as the quantity of packets received and transmitted.

 - Management Information Base –

-SNMP manager sends this message to request data from SNMP agent.
-It is simply used to retrieve data from SNMP agent.
-In response to this, SNMP agent responds with requested value through response message.
+- GetRequest : It is simply used to retrieve data from SNMP agents.
+In response to this, the SNMP agent responds with the requested value through a response message.

-It is used by SNMP manager to set the value of an object instance on the SNMP agent.
+- SetRequest : It is used by the SNMP manager to set the value of an object instance on the SNMP agent.

-It is a message send from agent upon a request from manager.
-When sent in response to Get messages, it will contain the data requested.
-When sent in response to Set message, it will contain the newly set value as confirmation that the value has been set.
+- Response : When sent in response to the Set message, it will contain the newly set value as confirmation that the value has been set.

-These are the message send by the agent without being requested by the manager.
+- Trap : These are the message sent by the agent without being requested by the manager.
 It is sent when a fault has occurred.

-It defines the type of security algorithm performed on SNMP packets.
+The type of security algorithm applied to SNMP packets is defined by it.
 These are used in only SNMPv3.
 There are 3 security levels namely: